bbevan/exlean/README/README.md

 warranty whatsoever.
 Ya heard? ~-'.'
 ```

-:exclamation: You may want to baleet `README.md` because it renders inside the blog.
+:exclamation: You may want to baleet `README.md` because if it renders inside the blog.

 Enjoy